wp-plugins/mashsharer/readme.txt

 Tested up to: 4.0.1
 Stable tag: 2.1.9

-Mashshare Social Media Icons & Share Buttons, a highly customizable social sharing and & Media SEO ecosystem for Facebook, Twitter, Subscribe
+Social Media Icons & Share Buttons, a highly customizable social sharing and & Media SEO ecosystem Facebook, Twitter and more ...

 == Description ==